carriecarter/fullstack-app/README.md

 https://pctwater.com/

-"The PCT Water Report is a crowdsourced compilation of water information for the Pacific Crest Trail.
+>The PCT Water Report is a crowdsourced compilation of water information for the Pacific Crest Trail.
 Hikers and equestrians submit their observations to a volunteer who stewards this website.
 Print out a copy of the water report just before your next trip.
 It contains important information.
-When you return home, send in updated information to water@pctwater.com or phone/text (619) 734-7289 or (619) 734-PCTW [voice mail or text only, no one will answer]."
+When you return home, send in updated information to water@pctwater.com or phone/text (619) 734-7289 or (619) 734-PCTW [voice mail or text only, no one will answer].